How a Healthy and Nutritious Diet May Help to Control Asthma

 What Is GERD?

 People with asthma quite often have GERD, which may be a cause or a contributor to asthma.
 GERD, or gastroesophageal reflux disease, is a disorder in which the acidic contents of the stomach move upwards into the esophagus, irritating the esophageal wall and causing a burning sensation known as heartburn.
 The condition is similar to acid reflux disease.
-Generally, if someone has acid reflux more than twice a week they are said to have GERD.
+If someone has acid reflux more than twice a week. they may be diagnosed with GERD.

 GERD arises due to the misbehavior of a ring-shaped muscle called the lower esophageal sphincter, or the LES.
 This muscle is located at the junction between the esophagus and the stomach.
 Normally, once food has entered the stomach, the LES closes the junction.
 If the LES doesn't completely close the junction or if it opens the junction when the stomach is full, the stomach contents can enter the esophagus.